Shelley Duvall, star of ‘The Shining,’ dead at 75 - KVIA

 “I’m very sick,” she told Dr. Phil at the time.
 “I need help.”

-There was backlash after the episode aired as many complained that Duvall had been exploited.
+There was backlash after the episode aired, as many complained that Duvall had been exploited on air.

-In April, Duvall, who hadn’t acted since 2002’s “Manna from Heaven,” gave a rare interview to the New York Times in which she reflected on her career and more recent absence from film and TV projects.
+In April of this year, Duvall, who hadn’t acted since 2002’s “Manna from Heaven,” gave a rare interview to the New York Times in which she reflected on her career and more recent absence from film and TV projects.

 “How would you feel if people were really nice, and then, suddenly, on a dime … they turn on you?” she added.
 “You would never believe it unless it happens to you.
 That’s why you get hurt, because you can’t really believe it’s true.”